Skip to main content

 So start with wording, not labels.
 If you see terms like E&O, professional liability, professional services, or general liability, ask where each term appears in the policy wording or quote documents and review that text directly.

-Do not infer a universal "buy now vs delay" rule from this evidence.
-The grounding pack does not provide freelancer-specific timing triggers, so treat timing as case-specific and validate against actual policy wording.
+Do not infer a universal "buy now vs delay" rule from this guidance.
+Timing is case-specific; validate against actual policy wording before making a decision.

 Build a small decision pack before comparing options, focused on the facts and questions specific to your work.
 Treat this as your working checklist, then match policies to wording instead of buying by label.